 People with episodic migraine receiving inadequate treatment are three times more likely to progress to having chronic migraine than those who have an effective treatment, according to the American Headache Society.1

 Please, please, please, if you have migraine attacks that aren't quickly and effectively treated by an over-the-counter medication, see a doctor.
 Not only can effective treatment prevent episodic migraine from becoming chronic, they can make the migraine attacks you currently have much less debilitating.

 Here are eight common reasons people cite for not seeing a doctor about migraine… and my responses to them.

 A 'headache' isn't a reason to go to the doctor

 My doctor dismissed me when I mentioned my migraines

 Make an appointment specifically for migraine.
 An accurate diagnosis and treatment plan takes more time than can be tacked onto an appointment for other issues.
 If your doctor doesn't take you seriously, find one who will.

 Prescription migraine abortives are entirely different than over-the-counter painkillers.
-As long as you don’t have other medical issues that would prevent their use, a class of drug called triptans is an excellent migraine abortive medication for many people.
-Imitrex (generic: sumatriptan) is the first one you’re likely to be prescribed, but there are six others, two more of which are available as generics.
-If you can’t take triptans, other options include Migranal, DHE, Midrin, and Fioricet.
+As long as you don't have other medical issues that would prevent their use, a class of drug called triptans is an excellent migraine abortive medication for many people.
+Sumatriptan is the first one you're likely to be prescribed, but there are others available as well.
+If you can't take triptans, other options are available.